paytonrodman/athena-analysis/README.md

 # athena-analysis

 A set of analysis and plotting scripts for use with Athena++ data files.
-The scripts (and the data they analyse) are based on [Athena++ v19.0](https://github.com/PrincetonUniversity/athena-public-version/releases/tag/v19.0) (archived) but may also work on later versions.
+The scripts (and the data they analyse) are based on [Athena++ v21.0](https://github.com/PrincetonUniversity/athena-public-version/releases/tag/v21.0) (archived) but may also work on other versions.
 Athena++ is a GRMHD and Adaptive Mesh Refinement (AMR) code.
 The latest release is available at https://github.com/PrincetonUniversity/athena.

 ## Dependencies